edwinmoradian90/scripts/README.md

 ```

-The command above will result in a current working directory changing to: this/is.
+The command above will result in your current path changing to: this/is.

 # gb